Environmental health practitioner

 The armed forces offer a range of EHP opportunities:

-- RAF - environmental health technician
+- RAF - environmental health practitioner

 - Royal Army Medical Corps - environmental health officer or technician